HackIllinois/api/CONTRIBUTING.md

 # Contributing
 Thank you for your interest in contributing to out project.
 The following are guidelines on how to best contribute to development of the HackIllinois API.
-Any contibution, wheather it be a bug report, feature request, bug fix, feature addition, or additional documentation, is greatly appreciated.
+Any contribution, wheather it be a bug report, feature request, bug fix, feature addition, or additional documentation, is greatly appreciated.

 1. [How to Contribute](#how-to-contribute)
 2. [Styleguides](#styleguides)